Skip to Content

 Your visit to Golden may be as exciting or as relaxing as you like!
 Here are a few ideas for epic things to do in Golden:

 • Stroll the Kicking Horse Pedestrian Bridge – Golden is situated in such a lovely region that you will want to get outside and explore it on foot!
 Make a point of crossing the Kicking Horse Pedestrian Bridge while you’re at it.
-It begins on 8th Avenue North in Golden and stretches 46 meters across the Kicking Horse River.
+It begins on 8th Avenue North in Golden and stretches 46 meters (151 feet) across the Kicking Horse River.

 • Visit the Wolf Centre – Wolves are only one of the many magnificent creatures that may be found in the Canadian Rockies.
 While you probably don’t want to run into any in the wild, the Northern Lights Wolf Centre in Golden is an excellent location to learn about wolves and even see them.